Effectiveness in Preventing Pregnancy

 What is female sterilization?

 Female sterilization permanently prevents women from becoming pregnant.
-There are different medical procedures to achieve this goal, but they all work by blocking the fallopian tubes (tubes that lead from the ovaries of females into the uterus) so that sperm cannot meet with and fertilize an egg.
+There are two different procedures to achieve this goal, tubal ligation and tubal implants.
+They both work by blocking the fallopian tubes (tubes that lead from women's ovaries into the uterus or womb) so that sperm cannot meet with and fertilize an egg.

-Since these methods cannot be undone, they are only recommended for women who are sure they never want to have a baby or who do not want to have more children.
+Because these methods cannot be undone, they are only recommended for women who are sure they never want to have a baby or who do not want to have more children

-With the non-surgical option, it will take up to three months for the scar tissue to fully block the tubes.
-So, it is important to use a back-up type of birth control (like a condom) until your health care provider says it is not needed.
-You will go back to the clinic or office for an exam and be checked to make sure the coils are in the right place and the tubes are blocked.
+With the tubal implant, it will take up to three months for the scar tissue to fully block the tubes.
+So, it is important to use a back-up type of birth control (like a condom or the birth control shot) until your health care provider says it is not needed.
+You will go back to the health center or office for an exam and be checked to make sure the coils are in the right place and the tubes are blocked.
+This may require a special type x-ray where dye is placed into the uterus to make sure the tubes are blocked.

 Drawbacks of female sterilization

-- Provides no protection against sexually transmitted infections (STIs)
+- Does not protect against sexually transmitted infections (STIs), including HIV

-- There is a risk of infection, pain, or bleeding
+- Some risk of infection, pain, or bleeding

 - Very rarely, the tubes can grow back together.
 When this happens there is a risk for pregnancy.
-In some cases, this leads to tubal or ectopic pregnancy, when the pregnancy happens in the fallopian tubes
+In some cases, this leads to tubal or ectopic pregnancy—when the pregnancy happens in the fallopian tubes, which is a life-threatening condition.